mapbox/dr-ui/CONTRIBUTING.md

 - **The [catalog site](https://mapbox.github.io/dr-ui/) built with Batfish.**
   - The catalog contains examples of most common uses for each component and lists all available properties.
-  - Our CI runs `npm run build` to make sure that the catalog site can build without failures, which also helps make sure that all components are production ready.
+  - To make sure all our components are production ready with Batfish, CI runs the `npm run build-docs`.
+  - Every catalog example must have a test case.
 - **The test cases app available locally.**
   - The test cases app builds a local development site and snapshot tests for each component.
 The test cases app also includes less common use cases.
-  - Every catalog example must have a test case to help make sure both sites stay up-to-date.

 ## Commands